Are you struggling to keep up with housework because you just don’t have time to clean?

 To eliminate the distractions, I use this type of timer.
 I love it.
 It takes no time to set and you can choose from 4 different set time periods on each cube.
 Click here to purchase: Cube Timer.
 6. Do a 15 minute clean up before bed

-Similar to setting a timer, making it a habit to do a quick clean up for 15 minutes before you go to bed makes a world of difference.
+Similar to setting a timer, make it a habit to do a quick clean up for 15 minutes before you go to bed.
 The kids can easily help with this, too.
 15 minutes multiplied by 5 members of my family is a lot of cleaning time!

 Again, using the cube timer for the 15 minute clean up is a must!
 It’s kind of fun to use, too, so the kids really like it.
 Besides, they get even more distracted with phones and ipods than I do, so there’s another good reason to have a dedicated timer!

 Multitasking isn’t all it’s cut out to be.
 I find I actually accomplish less when I’m trying to do too much at once, and several studies have shown this to be true.